What is Inspirational Music?

-No we will not.
+No, we will not.
 We do not offer hard-copy shippable sheet music.
 Instead, we offer instant digital Sheet Music downloads.
-When you purchase sheet music, it is immediately availble to download and there are no shipping costs.
+When you purchase sheet music, it is immediately available to download and there are no shipping costs.

 Copyright & Permissions

 When is it necessary to license music from Watchfire Music?

 Requirements to license music depends on the situation in which you are using the music.
 Read all of the below information to determine whether you need to license a particular song:

 If one broadcasts the music via film, television, radio, internet radio, webcast, etc., then permission and licensing fees are required.

 Churches do not need to pay licensing fees for music sung or played in their services.
 In fact, you do not even have to ask permission, though we appreciate you taking the time to do so.
 Since a church is a donation situation, you are not required to pay any fees because you are not making money off the playing of a song.
 We only ask that you give Proper Credit where credits are given.

 Proper Credit includes the artist’s name or name of the performing group, the album title from which the song came, the writers of the song (both composer and lyricist), the producer of the song, and a link to www.WatchfireMusic.com

 Credit must be given within a practical readable duration so that those who are viewing it have ample time to read it and note it if necessary.
 In all cases whenever possible, there should be a link to www.WatchfireMusic.com.

 Also the line, “[Song Title] has been used with permission from Watchfire Music.”